Did you transition to a work-from-home setup because of the health crisis?

 When the thermostat doesn’t give accurate temperature readings, it prompts your HVAC to work double-time.
 It will do so even if it’s not the optimal indoor temperature for your home.

 The Thermostat Is Too Old

-Older thermostats don’t have key features that the latest models offer.
-If you’re still using a non-programmable thermostat, switch to a programmable variant soon.
+Older thermostats don’t have the key features that the latest models offer.
+If you’re still using a non-programmable thermostat, we recommend you switch to a programmable variant soon.

 These thermostats offer more flexibility in managing indoor temperature.
 Invest in a smart thermostat to maximize your HVAC system.
 It comes with key features to improve your home’s energy efficiency.

-It sends timely alerts when there’s a sudden change of temperature in your home.
+It sends timely alerts when there’s a sudden change in temperature in your home.
 The geofencing feature allows you to control your thermostat even if you’re driving back home.

-You can connect it with your smartphone and control it from there.
+You can connect it to your smartphone and control it from there.
 Additionally, a smart thermostat can track your energy consumption.

 Troubleshooting Your Thermostat

 Before calling an HVAC repair company, there are a few things you can do to troubleshoot your thermostat.
 For example, set your thermostat to five degrees higher or lower than normal and see if your AC turns on.

 If it doesn’t, something’s wrong with your thermostat.
 Check if the thermostat is active.
 Sometimes, homeowners push the wrong buttons.
 Make sure to select the “heat” or “cool” (or equivalent) setting.